timroster/digidevcon-iks/workshop/exercise-2/README.md

    Note that a pod could have multiple containers, each with its own name.
 Each image can be changed individually or all at once by referring to the name.
 In the case of our `guestbook` Deployment, the container name is also `guestbook`.
 Multiple containers can be updated at the same time. ([More information](https://kubernetes.io/docs/user-guide/kubectl/kubectl_set_image/).)

 1. Check the status of the rollout.
-The rollout might occur so quickly that the example messages might _not_ display:
+The rollout might occur so quickly that you may only see `deployment "guestbook" successfully rolled out` for the output.

     ```text
     kubectl rollout status deployment/guestbook